A listing belonging to a dark web vendor under the pseudonym “Etimbuk” has caught much attention in the past few days.

-Selling drugs, weapons, child pornography and malware are some of the ways cyber criminals make a living in various darknet markets along an encrypted labyrinth of websites.
+Selling drugs, weapons, child exploitation and malware are some of the ways cyber criminals make a living in various darknet markets along an encrypted labyrinth of websites.

 However, scammers are also becoming a dominant presence on the dark web, for obvious reasons.